ithombs/ChessWeb/README.md

 This project is mostly a sandbox for prototyping, sketching out, and implementing various pieces of functionality that I come across that interest me.
 Points of interest within the project are as follows:

-1. Basic usage of Spring functionality
+* Basic usage of Spring functionality
-  * Login security..
+   * Login security
-  * User management..
+   * User management
-  * Web socket usage..
+   * Web socket usage
-  * CRUD functionality via JPA and Hibernate..
+   * CRUD functionality via JPA and Hibernate
-  * Aspect oriented programming..
+   * Aspect oriented programming

-2. Simple AI
+* Simple AI
    * Min-Max algorithm based AI as chess opponent

-3. Connecting with outside systems
+* Connecting with outside systems
    * RabbitMQ used as a message broker for web sockets(STOMP) used to communicate between a client and server for chess match information

-IMPORTANT NOTE:
+##IMPORTANT NOTE##
 The application.properties file is ommitted from the repository on purpose.
 In order to fully run the application, besides requiring other pieces such as a database and RabbitMQ, you need to create and fill out an application.properties file with the following keys.

 jdbc.driverClassName=